Niclas-L/camp-diary/README.md

 ### Implemented Features ###

 - Users can create accounts and login using a username and password.
 Users can also log out.
-- Admins can delete users.
+- Admins can see a list of all users and delete users.
+- Admins can see a list of all questions and delete questions.

 ### Upcoming Features ###